Filmmaker

 Short Film Maker:

-According to the Academy Awards, a film is deemed short if it lasts less than 40 minutes, however, in reality, a 40-minute picture is regarded as a rather long short film.
+According to the Academy Awards, a Film is deemed short if it lasts less than 40 minutes, however, in reality, a 40-minute picture is regarded as a rather long Short Film.
 Most shorts are usually between five and fifteen minutes long.

 Feature Film Maker:

-While most film festivals and other bodies demand a minimum length of 75-80 minutes, the Motion Picture Academy states that any film with a duration of 40 minutes or more qualifies as a Feature Film.
+While most Film Festivals and other bodies demand a minimum length of 75-80 minutes, the Motion Picture Academy states that any Film with a duration of 40 minutes or more qualifies as a Feature Film.
+Film Academicians report that the typical duration of a Feature Film was between ninety-three and ninety-eight minutes from 1999 to 2018.
+Like shorts, Feature Film Directors often work with larger crews and greater budgets, but again, this all depends on the resources available and the story being presented.

 1 Reviews